onattech/WiseToKuveytTurk/README.md

 # WiseToKuveytTurk
-Calculates required conversion rate to convert TRY back to USD and break even on fees.
+Calculates the required conversion rate to convert TRY back to USD to break even on fees.